 How to take the Assessment and Prepare for Courses

 - Academic advisers will help students determine the best time to take the assessment.
-Follow your link to ALEKS in the Student Center of LionPATH.
-If you don’t see the link, contact your adviser.
+You can find a link to the ALEKS assessment in your Student Center in LionPATH.
+To learn more about finding ALEKS, visit the Understanding LionPATH section of the LionPATH Support page and review the ALEKS Math Assessment FAQs.

 - Set aside 2–3 hours to complete the ALEKS assessment.